-Mrs D has said that she was told by M's representative that the cost of the system would be fully paid for by the FIT payments she would receive and the savings she would make.
-Mrs D has said she was cold called by M about the system, and I haven't seen any evidence she had any prior interest in purchasing Solar Panels.
+Mrs S has said that she was told by M's representative that the cost of the system would be fully paid for by the FIT payments she would receive and the savings she would make.
+Mrs S has said she was cold called by M about the system, and I haven't seen any evidence she had any prior interest in purchasing Solar Panels.

-I've looked at the documents provided by Mrs D to see if there was anything contained within them that made it clear that the solar panel system wouldn't be self-funding.
+I've looked at the documents provided by Mrs S to see if there was anything contained within it that made it clear that the solar panel system wouldn't be self-funding.

-The loan agreement, signed by Mrs D on 6 June 2013, sets out Mrs D's responsibilities for repaying the loan amount and the monthly cost of that.
-So, I'm satisfied the loan was taken in Mrs D's name to solely purchase the system sold by M.
+The loan agreement, signed by Mrs S on 5 November 2013 and by Creation on 6 November 2013, sets out Mrs S's responsibilities for repaying the loan amount and the monthly cost of that.
+So, I'm satisfied the loan was taken in Mrs S's name to solely purchase the system sold by M.

 But the loan agreement contains no mention of the income or savings that may be generated.
-So, there was no way for Mrs D to compare her total costs against the financial benefits she was allegedly being promised from that document.
-Given the contract doesn't contain information about the benefits, Mrs D would have looked to M's representative to help her understand how much the panels would cost, what they would bring in and how much she would benefit from the system in order for her to make a decision.
+So, there was no way for Mrs S to compare her total costs against the financial benefits she was allegedly being promised from that document.
+Given the contract doesn't contain information about the benefits, Mrs S would have looked to M's representative to help her understand how much the panels would cost, what they would bring in and how much she would benefit from the system in order for her to make a decision.